rdoxenham/openstack-training/documentation/openstack-manual.md

 	Clone 'node4' created successfully.

-Finally, as an *optional* step for convenience, we can leave the virtual machines as DHCP and manually configure the 'default' network within libvirt to present static addresses via DHCP.
+As an *optional* step for convenience, we can leave the virtual machines as DHCP and manually configure the 'default' network within libvirt to present static addresses via DHCP.
 As we have manually assigned the MAC addresses for our virtual machines we can edit the default network configuration file as follows-

 	# virsh net-destroy default
 	# virsh net-edit default